biodash/biodash.github.io/content/codeclub-present/index.md

   and it should keep that name!
   Keep this name also if you create your <code>.Rmd</code> manually or by copying the file from another Code Club session.
-  It will eventually turn into <code>index.html</code> which the name needed to be displayed on the website.
+  It will eventually turn into <code>index.html</code>, which is the name that will trigger the file to be displayed on the website.
   </div>
   </div>